 Grand Ledge – Sound of the Sceen (Teenage Nightclub)

-Gary “Tonto” Richey (Bass, vocals) Terry Slocum (Lead guitar, vocals) Tom Kirby (Drums) Bill Ford (Rhythm, vocals) Jeff Keast (Keyboard, vocals)
+Gary “Tonto” Richey (Bass, vocals) Terry Slocum (Lead guitar, vocals) Tom Kirby (Drums) (RIP), Bill Ford (Rhythm, vocals) Jeff Keast (Keyboard, vocals)

 Tonto & the Renegades – “Little Boy Blue” – (LANSING ’60s Garage Rock)